KooperL/marketo-developer.en/help/getting-started.md

 ## Person (Leads)

 People are the foundation of any marketing automation platform.
-Within Marketo, all non-sales person records are referred to as leads, regardless of whether they are designated as leads, prospects, suspects, contacts...and so forth, from a sales perspective.
+Within Marketo, all non-sales person records are referred to as leads, regardless of whether they are designated as leads, prospects, suspects, contacts and so forth, from a sales perspective.
 The lead object comes with a set of [standard fields](https://developer.adobe.com/marketo-apis/api/mapi/#tag/Leads/operation/getLeadFieldsUsingGET) such as email, first name and last name.
 Additional fields can be added to the lead object type to extend the types of information associated with records in the system.
 Custom attributes can be read and written to just as the standard fields.
 A complete list of fields can be found within the Marketo **[!UICONTROL Admin]** > **[!UICONTROL Field Management]** menu.
 Leads are uniquely identified in Marketo by the id field.
 Other unique keys must be enforced externally from the system.

 Related APIs: [REST](https://developer.adobe.com/marketo-apis/api/mapi/#tag/Leads), [SOAP](soap-api/leads.md), [JavaScript](javascript-api/lead-tracking.md#lead-tracking-api)